joelio0/2020FallWebProgramClassworkLeo/README.md

 Classwork for web programming fall2020

 ## Third Day
-We are learning about git
+We are learning about git and github